 Although not mentioned by The National Cancer Institute, exercise can also help alleviate stress in our bodies.

 Stress affects our lives greatly.
 It can trigger chemical changes in our bodies and “turn on” certain genes, which should remain dormant.
-However, with regular exercise and nutrition, we can control some of the negative effects of stress on our bodies and thereby help our bodies to remain healthy.
+However, with regular exercise and nutrition, we can control some of the adverse effects of stress on our bodies and thereby help our bodies to remain healthy.

 References: